4d/docs/docs/ORDA/dsMapping.md

 ### Rules for remote access control

-When accessing to a remote datastore through the `Open datastore` command, only tables and fields with the **Exposed as REST resource** property are available remotely.
+When accessing a remote datastore through the `Open datastore` command or [REST requests](REST/gettingStarted.md), only tables and fields with the **Expose as REST resource** property are available remotely.

-This option must be selected at the 4D structure level for each table and field that you want to be exposed as dataclass in the datastore:
+This option must be selected at the 4D structure level for each table and each field that you want to be exposed as dataclass and attribute in the datastore:

 ![](assets/en/Orda/ExposeDataclass.png)